erisaxhelilaj/Power_BI_Reports/Recruiting Report - Performance/Recruiting Report -Performance.md

 # <p align="center" style="margin-top: 0px;">📊 Recruiting Report - Performance 📊

 This dashboard used to track the efficiency and outcomes of a recruitment process over a specified period.
+It provides insights into the recruitment process, including interview distribution, candidate progression through stages, and the effectiveness of various recruitment sources.
+The report highlights important data points like the average number of interviews, total hires, and the size of the candidate pool.
+Overall, it offers a visual representation of recruitment activities and outcomes within the specified timeframe.

 ## 📊 Overview Report